-17.2.1.
-Any cases which exceed delegated authority limits must be submitted to seek approval of the Scottish Government Health & Social Care Directorate.
+- 17.2.1.
+Any cases which exceed delegated authority limits must be submitted to seek approval of the Scottish Government Health & Social Care Directorate. - 17.2.2.
+The Director of Finance shall authorise any legal expenses claims made as a result of compensation payments.